tatianahub/SecureInfraOps/README.md

 This task, executed on hosts designated as "openvas_server," installs and configures OpenVAS for vulnerability scanning.

 Warning!
 I waited for over 2 hours during the loading of scanning configurations.
-If you encounter the "The SCAP database is required" error, please refer to this [forum post](https://forum.greenbone.net/t/missing-scan-configuration/12296) for assistance.
+If you encounter the "The SCAP database is required" error, please refer to this [troubleshooting post](https://greenbone.github.io/docs/latest/22.4/source-build/troubleshooting.html#failed-to-find-scan-configuration) for assistance.

 * **Install DefectDojo**